suncoast-devs/handbook/assignments/cs-hello-world/homework.md

 # Hello, World!

 Welcome to your journey as a developer.
 When learning a new language, a developer usually starts with creating a `hello, world` program.
-A `hello, world` is a simple program that allows a developer to test to see if there environment is set up and working.
+A `hello, world` is a simple program that allows a developer to test to see if their environment is set up and working.

 ## Objectives